-13. Ties in Scoring
+Ties in Scoring

 In the event of a tie the collective marks shall be added together and the competitor with the highest total declared the winner.
-If the collectives are equal, the rider with the higher rider collective mark is the winner.
-If the rider collectives are identical then the submission mark will decide.
+If the collectives are equal, the rider with the highest rider collective marks added together is the winner.
+If the rider collectives are identical, then the rider effect mark will decide.
+If the marks are still equal the submission mark will decide.
 If the marks are still identical the results shall be a tie.

-14. Time Allowed for Test
+Time Allowed for Test